Please introduce yourself.

 Watch ’Sister Act 2: Back in the Habit’ with Whoopi Goldberg and Lauryn Hill.
 There’s a scene in which Whoopi urges Lauryn’s character to read Rainer Maria Rilke's Letters to a Young Poet.

-In essence, Rilke (and Whoopi) is saying, “Writers write, so stop agonising about it; just do it!”
+In essence, Rilke (and Whoopi) is saying “Writers write, so stop agonising about it; just write!”

 What is it that you want to reimagine?
 Do that.